Proxying cross-domain requests using Symfony 2

 $ch = curl_init();

-Complete source code listing for ajax proxy
+Complete source code listing for the AJAX proxy (Symfony 2)

 Client sample code